nashville-software-school/bangazon-inc/book-1-orientation/chapters/CONSOLE.md

 ## Reading from the Console

-There are several methods for reading user input from the console, however the method we'll use is `ReadLine()`
+There are several methods for reading user input from the console, however the method we'll use is `ReadLine()`.
+It's important to note that the `ReadLine` method is always a string.
+If the value you actually want from your user is an integer or double, you'll have to take additional steps to parse it as such.

 ```cs
 string input = Console.ReadLine();